supercam19/SMAPI-Profile-Manager/changlelog.md

 ### Additions
  - Added mouse hover tooltips to all buttons on the UI (#4)
+ - Updated the look and feel of the profile buttons (#6)

 ### Fixes
  - Fix setup instructions in the README